How to Encourage Kids To Wear Masks and Protect the Community

 At the time of this article, almost 130,000 people and counting have died from Covid-19 in the United States, while almost half a million have died worldwide.
 The pandemic isn’t going to end without everyone committing to lifestyle changes to minimize spread.

-If possible, please vent about your concerns privately with your spouse or friends.
-Pray and seek help from a mental health professional if you’re feeling overwhelmed and need non-judgemental advice.
+If possible, please talk about your concerns with your partner, friends.
+Seek help from a mental health professional.
 Psychology Today also has helpful tips about combating mask anxiety.
 But our children need us to be as positive as we can about this difficult situation.

 Kids take their cues from their parents and can become anxious or confident depending on what is modeled to them.